| || member for 10 years, 10 months, 19 days|

 I had kin who fought on both sides in the War of the Rebellion.
 Most all of my direct linked ancestors came from western-middle Tennessee and near Elm Springs, (Bentonville) Arkansas.
 Great, great grandfather Junius was in 2nd AR Cavalry, Company F, Union Army, as were his two sons, John and Nicholas.
-The other three brothers were Tennessee Confederate Infantry.
+The other three brothers, Rufus, Lucius "Gus", and James Farrar were in the Tennessee, Confederate States Infantry.

 I am also Past Cmdr of Sons of Confederate Veterans of the Civil War, Capt.
 Cameron E. Thom Camp 2007, Long Beach CA. Junius' brother Pvt.
 Rufus Farrar was with the 2nd TN Confederate infantry, company D, and was killed at the Battle of Shiloh on April 6, 1862, near the log cabin church.
 Junius' other brother Lucius was wounded at Stones River TN on Dec 31st 1862, and according to his muster documents was "left on the battlefield for mercy of the enemy."
 In reading about that battle when I visited there Aug.
 12, 2009, it was so cold that wounded left on the field were subjected to bitter cold.
 In fact most had their bloody uniforms freeze to the ground around the wound site.
 Uncle Lucius was captured, paroled, somewhat healed, and returned to his unit although not 100 percent fit for duty in a line unit.
 His hospital company was assigned around the Atlanta area and he was subsequently captured AGAIN this time by Sherman's troops on July 20th, of 1864 and spent the rest of the war at Camp Chase POW camp.